Falcon (comics): 1970s and 1980s

+1990s and after

 After regularly appearing in Captain America vol. 2 (Nov.
 1996–Nov.
 1997), the Falcon rejoined the Avengers in The Avengers vol. 3, #1 (Feb.
 1998).
 This time, he remained with the team, becoming one of its most prominent members by issue #57 (Oct.
 2002).
 Concurrently, he was also a supporting character in Captain America vols.
 3–4 (Jan.
 1998–Feb.
 2002 and June 2002–Dec.
 2004).
 The Falcon next appeared in the short-lived Captain America and the Falcon series, in 2004 and 2005.
 After the events of the storyline "Avengers Disassembled", when the Scarlet Witch temporarily restored his criminal personality, the Falcon became a supporting character in Captain America vol. 5 (Jan.
 2005–July 2009).
 The Falcon continued to play a significant role in the series after it returned to its original numbering, beginning with Captain America #600 (Aug.
 2009).

 Falcon was a member of the Avengers in the 2012 Marvel NOW! relaunch.

 On July 16, 2014, Marvel Comics announced that Sam Wilson would relinquish the mantle of Falcon and would become the new Captain America, succeeding Steve Rogers in the role.
-During this run, it is established that Sam Wilsons's "Snap" backstory as a drug dealing pimp was fake memories implanted by the Red Skull to discredit Sam through racism.
+During this run, it is established that Sam Wilsons's "Snap" backstory as a drug-dealing pimp was fake memories implanted by the Red Skull to discredit Sam through racism.
+He first appeared as Captain America in Captain America vol. 7 #25 (December 2014).

 An ongoing series starring Sam Wilson as Captain America launched in October 2015, as part of Marvel's post-Secret Wars relaunch, written by Nick Spencer and Daniel Acuña.

 Wilson temporarily returns to the role of Captain America in the 2017 miniseries Marvel's Generations.

 Wilson resumed the identity of Falcon in a series written by Rodney Barnes that debuted in late 2017, the character's first solo series since 1983.